toptensoftware/flashy/flashy/README.md

 sudo npm install -g toptensoftware/flashy
 ```

+NOTE: flashy is now distributed directly from [github.com](https://github.com/toptensoftware.flashy) rather than from [npmjs.org](https://www.npmjs.com/package/@toptensoftware/flashy).
+In the
+above commands be sure to use `toptensoftware.flashy` not `@toptensoftware/flashy` otherwise the old
+version from npm will be installed.

 ### Copy Bootloader

 Next you need to copy the bootloader kernel image files along with the other files require to boot